EwanBJones98/chargingStationsEV/README.md

 You will need to set two environment variables, each to a valid API key associated with the used service.
-Below is a list of the variables' names and the website where you can sign up for the API and receive your key.
+Below is a list of the variables' name and the website where you can sign up for the API and receive your key.

 + OPENCHARGEMAP_API_KEY (https://openchargemap.org)
 + GEOAPIFY_API_KEY (https://www.geoapify.com)

-# Citations
+# Credits

 + Service used for EV charging API: https://openchargemap.org
 + Service used for geolocation API: https://www.geoapify.com